grostaco/dVN/README.md

 # dVN
-A neat discord visual novel engine equipped with a web-based editor
+Discord visual novel engine written in Rust as a web application